Flag

 World Bank: Control of Corruption Percentile Rank 40

-Sri Lanka has established laws to combat corruption, yet enforcement is often weak, hindering foreign investment and infrastructure projects.
-The Commission to Investigate Allegations of Bribery or Corruption is seen as ineffective, focusing primarily on minor cases rather than significant national issues.
-Despite recent legislative efforts to enhance anti-corruption measures, such as a new bill passed in July 2023, challenges like political interference and lack of resources continue to undermine the fight against corruption.
+Sri Lanka has established laws to combat corruption, but their enforcement is often weak, hindering foreign investment and large-scale infrastructure projects.
+The Commission to Investigate Allegations of Bribery or Corruption is seen as ineffective, focusing primarily on minor cases while significant allegations remain unaddressed due to political interference and lack of resources.
+Despite signing international anti-corruption agreements, the country struggles with high levels of corruption, particularly in public procurement, and enforcement of existing laws is limited by various challenges.

 Economy